Skip to content

 Jess Ross

-Jess is one of the Squad's documented Baltimore members, mother of Caleb Ross who has Lennox-Gastaut Syndrome and hypotonic cerebral palsy.
-Her relationship with Marisa Garcia extends beyond network membership into the kind of chosen sisterhood that defines what the Squad can become—two women who have held each other through impossible years, who call each other family without equivocation.
-When Marisa's cancer crisis arrived in 2039, Jess provided emergency respite care for Mateo in Baltimore, integrating him into her household and daily life while Marisa underwent treatment thousands of miles away.
+Jess remained part of the Squad after moving to Baltimore.
+Her relationship with Marisa Garcia extended beyond network membership into chosen sisterhood.
+When Marisa’s cancer crisis arrived in 2039, Jess provided emergency respite care for Mateo in Baltimore, integrating him into her household and daily life while Marisa underwent treatment thousands of miles away.

 Marisa Garcia

-Marisa is the Squad's Portland anchor within the Faultlines narrative, mother of Mateo Garcia who has refractory epilepsy, chronic fatigue syndrome, ADHD, and intellectual disability.
-Her Stage IIIc ovarian cancer diagnosis in August 2039 mobilized the network's most comprehensive documented response.
-Marisa's relationship with the Squad demonstrates both how the network sustains its members through crisis and how the bonds forged within it outlast any single event—she and Jess described each other as sisters before the cancer and would continue to do so long after.
+Marisa was a Portland anchor of the Squad and the mother of Mateo Garcia, who has refractory epilepsy and other disabilities.
+Her Stage IIIc ovarian cancer diagnosis in August 2039 mobilized the network’s most comprehensive collective response.
+Her relationship with the Squad showed how the network sustained its members through crisis and how its bonds outlasted any single event.

 Legacy and Impact